 - Physical obstruction – Sometimes, a physical obstruction such nasal polyps or a deviated septum can restrict the movement of air to and from your lungs.
-In other cases sinus inflammation can slow or even close off the flow of air to your lungs.
+In other cases, sinus inflammation can slow or even close off the flow of air to your lungs.
 Enlarged tonsils or even an elongated uvula can also be problematic.

-- Relaxed throat muscles – While asleep, the muscles around the throat tends to relax and become floppy.
+- Relaxed throat muscles – While asleep, the muscles around the throat tend to relax and become floppy.
 Depending upon the degree of looseness, snoring may occur.
 Extremely relaxed throat muscles can obviously cause problems including snoring and in some cases sleep Apnea.
 Alcohol consumption and sedative use can have a huge impact on how relaxed the throat becomes.

 - Anatomy – Something as simple as the anatomy of your mouth can cause snoring issues.
 A severe overbite combined with relaxed throat muscles can often restrict air movement.
-The unique shape of your airway may also cause restricted breathing and snoring while asleep.
+The unique shape of your airway may also cause restricted breathing and snore while asleep.